Which government funded courses can I apply for?

-AVT has been an approved provider for Jobs & Skills WA Government Funded Programs since 2017.
-Over this time, we have been proud to mentor and train hundreds of students in the animal care and veterinary nursing industry.
+AVT has been an approved provider for Jobs and Skills WA Government Funded Programs since 2017.
+Over this time, we’ve been proud to mentor and train hundreds of students in the animal care and veterinary nursing industry.

 This program aims to assist unemployed people who are job ready, seeking the relevant skills and experiences to access meaningful work so they can participate fully in the workforce.

 The program has a targeted approach to recruiting students from the eligible target groups via referrals from an approved referral agent or via a self-referral based on a number of criteria.

 Referral agents are organisations that offer support services to individuals including the Disability Services Commission, selected Job Active providers, Jobs and Skills Centres, and community-based organisations.

 Priority Industry Training, a component of Jobs and Skills WA, offers subsidised training opportunities and qualifications to eligible students.
 This program aims to enhance the skills of students, preparing them to take up jobs in skilled occupations that are in high demand across Western Australia.

 Lower fees, local skills qualifications provide an annual fee cap on a list of courses.
 This means regardless of how much the course fees are, you will not pay more than a set total amount per selected qualification or course per calendar year.
 The annual fees cap is set at $400 for eligible concession students, and $1,200 for non-concession students, plus resource fees*.

 The Lower fees, local skills courses are available to residents of Western Australia that meet the eligibility criteria.
 See more detailed information, see Skills Ready or visit the relevant qualifications pages on this site.